-In order to perform checking, you must annotate your code with the @Interned type annotation, which indicates a type for the canonical representation of an object:
+In order to perform checking, you must annotate your code with the @Interned type annotation.
+A type annotated with @Interned contains the canonical representation of an object:

 '''

-String s1 = \dots; // type is (uninterned) "String" @Interned String s2 = \dots; // Java type is "String", but checker treats it as "@Interned String"
+String s1 = ...; // type is (uninterned) "String" @Interned String s2 = ...; // type is "@Interned String"

 '''

-The type system enforced by the checker plugin ensures that only interned values can be assigned to s2.
+The Interning Checker ensures that only interned values can be assigned to \$2.